1984 Eccles rail crash: The accident

+At around 09:00 on the morning of 4 December, the signalman at Eccles signal box found that, due to the maintenance crew adjusting rail gaps, a track circuit had failed, meaning that the Up signal section (number ES51) could not be cleared.
+As a result, all trains heading towards Manchester would have to be stopped and the drivers to be told to pass the signal at danger.

+Shortly after 10:29, the freight train slowed down and stopped beside the Up section signal.
+At 10:35, when the driver telephoned the signal box, the signalman instructed him to pass the signal at Danger.
+Meanwhile, the signal preceding the freight train (number ES50), located just after Eccles station, was kept at the Danger aspect, the signalman anticipating the express train to stop.
+Following the telephone conversation, the signalman noticed the express train passed by the signal at full speed, with no attempt to apply the brakes.

-The freight train had just passed Eccles station and was starting to accelerate away when the passenger train, having passed both the Eccles distant signal at caution and home signal at danger, collided heavily with its rear.
-It was estimated that the freight train was travelling at about 10 mph, whilst the passenger train's speed was between 45 and 50 mph.
+The freight train was starting to accelerate away when the passenger train, having passed both the Eccles distant signal at caution and home signal at danger, collided heavily with its rear at 10:37.
+It was estimated that the freight train was travelling at about 10mph, whilst the passenger train's speed was estimated to be between 50 and 60mph.

 The force of the collision threw the rearmost tanker to the side, but the next two wagons were thrown into the air, with one falling back onto the passenger locomotive.
 The wagons were badly damaged and escaping fuel oil was ignited by the hot exhaust gases of the locomotive, setting fire to it and the leading two coaches.
 Fortunately, the leading coach was empty of passengers or the death toll would probably have been much higher.
 However, the express driver and one passenger were killed instantly, whilst another passenger succumbed to injuries a month later.
 A number of people received impact injuries and burns and many were also treated for smoke inhalation.
 Rescue efforts were assisted by the location of the accident, which was adjacent to the M602 motorway, enabling easy access for emergency services.